en de

 Image credit: Food for Friends in Brighton

-Taste your way through the menu and savour the proof that a plant-based diet is anything but monotonous – we’re willing to bet that nobody will miss their steak here.
-When you visit Food for Friends, you can look forward to what is probably the best vegetarian restaurant in Brighton, where, according to the owner, you will be welcomed as a guest and bid farewell as a friend.
+When you visit Food for Friends, you can look forward to the best vegetarian restaurant in Brighton, where you are welcomed as a guest and bid farewell as a friend.

 Tip #3: The Salt Room